In the guide

 BVD testing

-On 21 June 2018 the Government announced 'Stamp out BVD' funding in England (the funding has now ended).
-In England and Wales the BVD eradication programmes remain voluntary and are not supported by legislation.
-BVD schemes in Scotland, Northern Ireland and the Republic of Ireland have statutory requirements and are backed by legislation, as BVD is one of the biggest disease issues affecting the cattle industry.
+In England, the BVD eradication programme remains voluntary and is not supported by legislation.
+BVD schemes in Wales, Scotland, Northern Ireland and the Republic of Ireland have statutory requirements and are backed by legislation, as BVD is one of the biggest disease issues affecting the cattle industry.

-In England, BVD Free England is the national, voluntary, industry-led scheme; it has the aim of eliminating BVD.
+In England, the BVDFree England was the national, voluntary, industry-led scheme; it had the aim of eliminating BVD.
 The scheme was set up with the backing of the National Farmers Union, National Beef Association, Holstein Group, British Cattle Veterinary Association, Livestock Auctioneers Association and the levy funded Agriculture and Horticulture Development Board (AHDB).
-BVD Free England is hoping to develop, in conjunction with the Government, an eradication scheme that is legislated.
-Some industry commentators believe this could become a reality from 2025.
+The BVDFree England Board took the decision to close the BVDFree England Scheme on 31 July 2024.

-Whilst there is currently no legislation specifically for the control of BVD in England, there are supporting assurance schemes such as Red Tractor Dairy, which requires farmers to have a BVD elimination plan in place such as those supported by BVD Free England or a CHECS accredited scheme.
-The Code of Recommendations for the Welfare of Livestock: Cattle (see paragraph 24) indicate that the written health and welfare plan should as a minimum cover specified diseases, of which BVD is one.
+Whilst there is currently no legislation specifically for the control of BVD in England, there are supporting schemes such as Red Tractor Dairy, which requires farmers to have a BVD elimination plan in place or a CHECS accredited scheme.
+The Code of Recommendations for the Welfare of Livestock: Cattle (see paragraph 24) indicates that the written health and welfare plan should, as a minimum, cover specified diseases, of which BVD is one.

-The AHDB website contains information on how to tag and test for BVD Free England.
-By law cattle must be identified with a pair of approved ear tags that correlate with the cattle passport.
+The AHDB website contains information on BVD testing and control routes.
+By law, cattle must be identified with a pair of approved ear tags that correlate with the cattle passport.
 Tissue sampling tags can be ordered from your usual tag supplier and are used in place of one of the approved tags, usually the secondary tag.

-Once satisfactory results are received BVD Free England can issue a certificate based on the individual animal BVD status.
-For herd BVD status, BVD Free England can issue a certificate based on the tag and test status (for virus) when all calves born test negative for two years minimum or where youngstock (minimum of five unvaccinated animals per management group at 9-18 months age) are blood sampled (for antibody).
+BVDFree England issued a certificate based on the individual animal BVD status.
+For herd BVD status, BVDFree England issued a certificate based on the tag and test status (for virus) when all calves born test negative for two years minimum or where youngstock (minimum of five unvaccinated animals per management group at 9-18 months age) are blood sampled (for antibody).
+With the closure of BVDFree England keepers are able to contact bvdfree.certificates@ahdb.org.uk for any queries or access to herd status certificates.

 Back to top